svenwiegand/typed-redux-actions/README.md

 1. The definition of the possible action `type` values stays unchanged.
 2. Did you notice how we've skipped the whole declaration of the action types and the union type here? **Did you notice?** We're directly declaring our action creators.

-   **Notice:** The `ActionType.set as typeof ActionType.set` construct ensures that the `type` property is of the literal type produced by the enum.
-Alternatively you could use `type: ActionType.set = ActionType.set` or `type = <ActionType.set> ActionType.set`.
+   **Notice:** The `ActionType.setCounter as typeof ActionType.setCounter` construct ensures that the `type` property is of the literal type produced by the enum.
+Alternatively you could use `type: ActionType.setCounter = ActionType.setCounter` or `type = <ActionType.setCounter> ActionType.setCounter`.
 Use whatever you prefer, but don't leave off the type as `type` will then be of type `string` and our discriminated unions wont work anymore.
 3. We now specify our `ActionFilter` by providing our `ActionType` enumeration and our action creators (wrapped in a necessary call to `declareAction`).
 This is where all the type magic (okay, its only [type inference](https://www.typescriptlang.org/docs/handbook/type-inference.html)) happens.
 The resulting object serves two purposes:
    - it infers the types of the actions from the action creators and provides the resulting union type in its `action` property.
    - its `matches(action: Redux.AnyAction) action is <Action>` method provides a [typeguard](https://www.typescriptlang.org/docs/handbook/advanced-types.html) to check whether an action belongs to our union.
 This typeguard is used by the `ActionReducer` to decide whether to handle the action or simply return the provided state.